tgstation/tgstation-server/README.md

 - `General:InstanceLimit`: Maximum number of instances that may be created

-- `General:GitHubAccessToken`: Specify a GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests
+- `General:GitHubAccessToken`: Specify a classic GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests

 - `General:SkipAddingByondFirewallException`: Set to `true` if you have Windows firewall disabled